openmultiplayer/web/frontend/docs/scripting/functions/NPC_SetWeaponClipSize.md

 - The NPC must have a weapon for this function to work
 - Clip size affects how much ammo the NPC can fire before needing to reload
-- Use 0 to set unlimited clip size (no reloading needed)
-- Changes take effect immediately
 - Different weapons have different default clip sizes

 ## Related Functions